brendatreto/bikesharing/README.md

 ### Overview
-The purpose of this project was to present a high level analysis of the usage of the citbike system in NYC in order to replicate the business model in the city of Des Moines.
+The purpose of this project was to present a high-level analysis of the usage of the citbike system in NYC in order to replicate the business model in the city of Des Moines.
 Using tableau, we were able to create engaging visual representations of the most important data that will convince possible investor in the viability of our project.

 ### Results
 These are the most important findings: